 With the rapid expansion of the economy, wider opportunities of growth arise forboth the public and the private sectors.
 The second plan had pointed out that the two sectors have to function in union.
 As a whole, the plan can go through only on the basis of simultaneous and balanced development of the two sectors.
 The impact of public investment on the overall pace of expansion is profounding.
 In fact, a high level of public investment in infrastructure and key industries is a pre-conditioning for development in the private sector.
-The co-existence of large public sector along with free enterprises under private sector has transformed the economy into a mixed one.
-Some strategic basic industries are being run under the public sector while a good number of industries are being managed in private sector.
+The co-existence of large public sector along with free enterprises are being run under the public sector while a good number of industries are being managed in private sector.
 Thus, many private enterprises depend on the orders which flow public activity and their growth and profitability depend directly on the expansion in public sector investment.